-General Location: Church Langton village (lying north) along with East Langton village (lying south) both constitute the civil parish of East Langton (hereby referred to as 'Church Langton'), as well as both being part of five villages known collectively as 'the Langtons' (with Tur Langton to the north, West Langton to the west, and Thorpe Langton to the East).
-Beyond the parish's borders with other Langton villages, the village also borders Great Bowden to the south and Stonton Wyville to the north-east.
-Church Langton lies 5 miles north of Market Harborough, and 4 miles east of Kibworth with the A6 passing less than 1 mile south of the parish.
+General Location: Church Langton village is situated mainly in the parish of East Langton, as well as being part of five villages known collectively as 'the Langtons' (with Tur Langton to the north, West Langton to the west, and Thorpe Langton to the East and East Langton to the South).
+The Parish of East Langton also includes the settlement of East Langton.
+East Langton is separated from Church Langton by Langton Road whic dissects the parish of East Langton into a northerly and southerly area.
+Church Langton lies 5 miles north of Market Harborough, and 4 miles east of Kibworth.
+The 13th century-constructed Church of St Peter is the parish's most distinguished feature; a collegiate-type church of strikingly large proportions that sits 400ft above sea-level.
+The community services and facilities are centrally located in the village.

-The 13th century-constructed Church of St Peter is the parish's most distinguished feature; a collegiate-type church of strikingly large proportions that sits 400ft above sea-level whilst also forming the parish's historic separation.
-Overall, the parish is linear in form, stretching for almost 2 miles (north-south), with most community services and facilities being centrally located.
-East Langton is separated from Church Langton by Langton Road that dissects the parish into a northerly and southerly area.
-Langton Brook runs west-east through the southern tip of the parish, before joining the River Welland to the east.
-The East Midlands Trains line also crosses the southerly tip of the parish in a similar movement.

 The village of Church Langton is identified as a Selected Rural Village in the Core Strategy and as such, is outlined as a settlement that would potentially benefit from the support of limited development such as rural housing.
 It is therefore important to understand the function, key characteristics, role, form, issues, problems and ultimately sustainability of the settlement, in order to determine the appropriate level of development to be directed towards the settlement and to understand the local community's aspirations for their village.
+The information that informs the description of Church Langton is only available for the Parish of East Langton, so the data includes information about East Langton village, as well.
+It is not possible to disaggregate the data for the two villages.

-Key Statistics for East Langton (inc. Church Langton) Parish (Census 2011):
+Key Statistics for East Langton Parish (Census 2011):

-- Population of 393 (increase of 42 or 12% since 2001 compared to an increase of 11.5% across the District over the same period); - 18.8% of the population is in 0-15 age group whilst 15.3% of the population is 65 or over; - Number of dwellings 162, an increase of 11.7% since 2001; - Number of households is 156 (an increase of 10.6% since 2001); - 68.6% of households have 2 or more cars/vans whilst 3.8% have no car/van;

-- 30.7% of the population live in detached dwellings (compared to 48% across the District); - 81.4% of dwellings are owner occupied, 9.6% are social rented/shared ownership and 7.7% are private rented; - 2.5% of the population are in bad or very bad health; - 4.6% of the population said day to day activities were limited a lot and a further 6.1% said day to day activities were limited a little through long term health problems or disability; - 69.5% of the population is Christian; - 99.7% of the population is white.
+- Population of 393 (increase of 42 or 12% since 2001 compared to an increase of 11.5% across the District over the same period); - 18.8% of the population is in 0-15 age group whilst 15.3% of the population is 65 or over; - Number of dwellings 162, an increase of 11.7% since 2001; - Number of households is 156 (an increase of 10.6% since 2001); - 68.6% of households have 2 or more cars/vans whilst 3.8% have no car/van; - 30.7% of the population live in detached dwellings (compared to 48% across the District); - 81.4% of dwellings are owner occupied, 9.6% are social rented/shared ownership and 7.7% are private rented; - 2.5% of the population are in bad or very bad health; - 4.6% of the population said day to day activities were limited a lot and a further 6.1% said day to day activities were limited a little through long term health problems or disability; - 69.5% of the population is Christian; - 99.7% of the population is white.

-(Please note that all Census Figures relate to East Langton parish which includes Church Langton village)
+(Please note that all Census Figures relate to East Langton parish which includes Church Langton village and will be used to describe Church Langton's profile, from this point forward the data will be assigned as Church Langton.)